dyushkin93/rsschool-cv/cv/cv.md

 ##English
 I used to learn English in lyceum and University.
 I used it while studying and continue on my current job.
+I got a "pre-intermadiate" rating from an English level test on the British Council website.